illinois-cs241/illinois-cs241.github.io/_docs/utilities_unleashed.md

 ./env
 ```

 then you should print out all the environment variables.
-Try `./env_reference` in your terminal to see it in action.

 If the user enters: